 In the case of the high gain narrowband UT, the required additional ACLR would be less than the 15 dB shown above, since the results for the high gain case are better than those for the low gain case.
 However, assuming that an ACLR of 26 dB is required, Table 9 shows that an ACLR exceeding this value is obtained with a guardband of 300 kHz.

 Hence provided a guardband of 300 kHz on the 1980 MHz band edge is maintained with respect to the ECN networks, the interference may be considered acceptable.

+MSS UTs into ECN MSs at 2010 MHz:

+All results (table 24) for scenario B (interference from MSS UTs to ECN MSs) are all acceptable, and hence no further action is necessary to address adjacent band compatibility at the frequency boundary at 2010 MHz.

 FIGURES RELATED TO THE DETERMINISTIC ANALYSIS